-I don’t know what it’s like by you this summer, but for us?
-It’s all zucchini, all the time.
-Every morning, my husband marches into the kitchen with his very, very local (so chic!) backyard zucchini harvest, and I won’t lie: my heart kind of sinks.
-I’m hoping for tomatoes, even though I know they’re weeks away still (why do my tomatoes always take so long to turn red?!), and here he is.
+I don't know what it's like by you this summer, but for us?
+It's all zucchini, all the time.
+Every morning, my husband marches into the kitchen with his very, very local (so chic!) backyard zucchini harvest, and I won't lie: my heart kind of sinks.
+I'm hoping for tomatoes, even though I know they're weeks away still (why do my tomatoes always take so long to turn red?!), and here he is.
 Again, with the zucchini.
-I’ve gotten pretty creative over the years with gluten free zucchini recipes, but my kitchen antics always prove no match for summer’s relentless annual bumper crop.
+I've gotten pretty creative over the years with gluten free zucchini recipes like our gluten free zucchini bread with chocolate chips, but my kitchen antics always prove no match for summer's relentless annual bumper crop.
 I know I know.
 First world problems.
 But still.
 Last week, it was Gluten Free Zucchini Yeast Bread.
 This week?
 Gluten Free Zucchini Parmesan.
 Layer it up, all eggplan-parm-style.
 Or …

 Just enjoy them with some tomato sauce for dipping, just as they are baked.
 It's easy!
 And unlike some zucchini recipes, you use up a ton of your zucchini crop.

 You can see (and could have guessed) how easy it is to make zucchini-parm.
 But what you might not be able to tell from the step by step photos above?
 In the summertime, my favorite recipe for simple tomato sauce is better than ever because of a secret ingredient: shredded fresh zucchini!
 To my basic recipe, I add two simple things: a small can of tomato paste, and 2 medium fresh zucchini, pureed.
 It gives a surprising depth of flavor to the sauce, and, of all things, makes it creamy.
 Creamy!
 Amazing.

 Oh, zucchini.
 You are an enigma wrapped in a mystery.
 Next year, maybe we'll just grow cucumbers…